Personal Expression in Photography - Blog Series Article 3

 If we have permission to break the rules, do something outside our normal work, to play, to experiment, be a child for 5 minutes… etc., then we create the mind space to do what?
 Be creative?
 Absolutely!

-Assuming we have just a little bravery left in us, and you can keep this very quiet and to yourself, can we uncover this child-like mind, because its still there, we just have to release it.
+Assuming we have just a little bravery left in us, and you can keep this very quiet and to yourself, can we uncover our once present child-like mind, because it’s still there, we just have to release it.
 I used the word bravery because this step creates fear.

 To start with I want to rename the ‘child-like creativity’, as this will be more comfortable for most of us.
 It’s about discovery and experimentation so let’s call it that.
 It is about getting permission, after all it was education that got us out of our child-like mindset.
 Parents and teachers gave us rules, and permission or otherwise to act in certain ways, to ‘grow-up’.